vtta2008/PLM/README.md

 This pipeline is to build for a brand new studio.
 Base on the package: "Maya, Mari, Nuke, ZBrush, Hounidi and Adobe"

-Currently, I am working in Windows, Maya 2017, Mari 3.3, Houdini 16, Nuke 11 and Adobe CC.
+Currently, I am working in Windows, Maya 2017, Mari, Houdini, Nuke and Adobe Photoshop.

 Regarding to VFX Reference Platform, we will stay in python 2.7 due to large invention.